LennySHumphrey/SQL-Portfolio-105-Problems/README.md

-# SQL Mastery: 105 Problems from Basics to Production-Ready Queries
+# SQL Portfolio: 105 Problems from Basics to Production-Ready Queries

 A comprehensive SQL learning resource built around a realistic e-commerce database with 15+ interconnected tables.
 This repository demonstrates SQL proficiency from foundational queries to advanced database optimization techniques used in production environments.